 The BUILD Health Challenge encourages communities to build meaningful partnerships among hospitals and health systems, community-based organizations, their local health department and other organizations to improve the overall health of local residents.

-Supported by Advisory Board, Blue Cross and Blue Shield of North Carolina Foundation de Beaumont Foundation, Colorado Health Foundation, Episcopal Health Foundation The Kresge Foundation, Mid-Iowa Health Foundation, New Jersey Health Initiatives, Robert Wood Johnson Foundation, and Telligen Community Initiative, and the W.K.
+Supported by Advisory Board, Blue Cross and Blue Shield of North Carolina Foundation, de Beaumont Foundation, Colorado Health Foundation, Episcopal Health Foundation, Interact for Health, The Kresge Foundation, Mid-Iowa Health Foundation, New Jersey Health Initiatives, Robert Wood Johnson Foundation, and Telligen Community Initiative, and the W.K.
 Kellogg Foundation the BUILD Health Challenge works locally to effect national change.

 This set of funding partners – coming together across sectors and national geography – aims to inspire similar teamwork between diverse organizations at a community level, add to the knowledge base for community health and discover new best practices for the field.